randlab/pyKasso/README.md

 - pandas
 - matplotlib
 - xlrd
+- openpyxl
 - [skfmm](https://github.com/scikit-fmm/scikit-fmm) use `conda install scikit-fmm`
 - [karstnet](https://github.com/UniNE-CHYN/karstnet) use `pip install -e your\path\to\karstnet`
 	- networkx
 	- scipy
 	- mplstereonet (Note: cannot install with conda - use pip)

-To be able to use pykasso with swmmpy, the following packages are also needed:
+To be able to use pykasso with swmmpy (optional!), the following packages are also needed:
 - rasterio (Note: this will also install gdal?
 But may need to do a separate `conda install gdal` first)
 - shapely
 - pyproj